-Thomas Delille (PhD) is an associate in the Brussels office of Mayer Brown’s Global Trade and Government Affairs / EU Regulatory practice.
-He advises companies, consortiums and trade associations on a wide range of EU regulatory issues including REACH, CLP, biocides, product safety, transportation of dangerous goods and waste management (Packaging Waste, RoHS and WEEE).
-He is also involved in cases before the ECHA Board of Appeal.
+Dr. Thomas Delille is an associate in the Brussels office of Mayer Brown’s Global Trade and Government Affairs / EU Regulatory practice.
+He advises companies, consortiums and trade associations on a wide range of EU regulatory issues including REACH, the Nagoya Protocol to the UN Convention on Biodiversity, CLP, biocides, product safety, transportation of dangerous goods and waste management (Packaging Waste, RoHS and WEEE).
+He is also involved in cases before the European Court of Justice and ECHA Board of Appeal.

 Thomas has extensive experience in the field of EU administrative law and a good understanding of complex decision-making processes within EU institutions and agencies.
 He wrote his doctoral thesis on Impact Assessment in the EU, with the title : “L’Analyse d’impact en droit de l’Union européenne” (Larcier, 2013).